Competition Federal Ministry of Labour and Social Affairs

 • Symbolic Value: A distinctive symbol with strong identification power for both the DFB and the city of Dortmund.

 • Functional Value: The building’s user interface activates the structure—beyond its museum functions—creating a unique, lively space within the urban environment: the museum plays an active role in city life.
+The usable surface of the museum building adds value both for the operator and the city.

 The terraced height development of the building, which rhythmically ascends and descends along the cultural mile, creates a "landscape" that interacts with the existing urban environment.
 The museum, overall relatively low, reaches a building height of approximately 15.5 meters at its highest terrace, making it significantly lower than the buildings at the city edge, thereby maintaining its impact on the cityscape.